Change in Director – Company Compliance in India

 Board or shareholder resolution approving the change

-Digital Signature Certificate (DSC) of authorized signatory
+Digital Signature Certificate (DSC)

 Appointment of Director